Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 If you have Pisces in your Sun, Venus, or Neptune, you may have a certain innocent vibe that people notice.
 You are kind and smart and may be perceived as angelic, considerate, or conscientious.
 These people tend to lead fulfilling lives.
-Those with the influence of Pisces feel deeply connected to the universe and have a sense of a greater purpose.
+Those with the influence of Pisces feel deeply connected to the universe.

-People influenced by Neptune are risk takers.
-In ancient astrology, Pisces (along with Sagittarius) was assigned to the planet Jupiter—the planet of risk takers and luck.
+People influenced by Neptune are risk-takers.
+In ancient astrology, Pisces and Sagittarius were assigned to the planet Jupiter — the planet of risk-takers and luck.
 When more planets were discovered, Pisces was assigned to Neptune.

 Pisces types have a great deal of intuition, so sometimes in social situations they know exactly what to do with only a little bit of information.
-They have amazing skill at reading people, and they know how to bless others and be kind.
+They're amazing at reading people, and they know how to bless others and be kind.

 Those influenced by Pisces need to be careful about their dreams as they can sometimes live too much in an ideal world in their heads and have ambitions that are unrealistic.
-Disappointment will follow for those whose dreams and goals are a little bit too impossible.
-Their spirituality can make them so laser focused on abstract concepts that they don't take care of practical and plain things like bills, eating a healthy diet, and sleeping at a regular time.
+Disappointment will follow for those whose dreams and goals are too far-fetched.
+Their spirituality can make them so laser-focused on abstract concepts that they don’t take care of practical and plain things like bills, eating healthy food, and sleeping at a regular time.
 They need to learn to care about the mundane as well as the celestial.

-Pisces and Aquarius are kindred spirits and tend to get along well.
+Pisces and Aquarius are kindred spirits; they tend to get along with each other.
 They both feel like oddballs as they bring their unique energies into the zodiac.
-These two signs are trying to tell the others that there is more to life than what they can see and to not despair because life finds a way.
+These two signs are trying to tell the others that there is more to life than what we can see and to not despair because life finds a way.

 Facts About the Planet Neptune

-Neptune is the 8th planet from the Sun, and it is more than 30 times as far from the Sun as our home planet.
-Neptune was the first planet whose existence was predicted—before it was actually discovered—through the use of math.
+Neptune is the 8th planet from the Sun.
+It is more than 30 times as far from the Sun as Earth.
+Neptune was the first planet whose existence was predicted — before it was actually discovered — through math.

 - NASA's Voyager 2 is the only spacecraft to have visited Neptune up close.
 It flew past it in 1989.